 - Use data to inform positive social change

 Click here for more information on Data for Good grants.

 Signature Programs are multiyear programmatic initiatives uniquely or primarily supported by the Nielsen Foundation in collaboration with a strategic non-profit partner.
 The Nielsen Foundation currently has two signature programs:

 - TechDiversity Accelerator, in collaboration with Tampa Bay Wave

 - Discover Data, in collaboration with the National AfterSchool Association and Discovery Education

 For more information on our signature programs, click here.

-Nielsen associates who log 12 or more volunteer hours in a quarter can unlock a “Cause Card” to direct a $200 donation from the Nielsen Foundation to an eligible non-profit, as a way to further recognize and increase the impact of their volunteer hours.
+Nielsen employees who log 12 or more volunteer hours in a quarter can unlock a “Cause Card” to direct a $200 donation from the Nielsen Foundation to an eligible non-profit, as a way to further recognize and increase the impact of their volunteer hours.